The Basketball Podcast: E01 with Coach Dave Paulsen on Game Preparation

 In this week’s basketball coaching conversation, we are joined by Dave Paulsen.
 Coach Paulsen is the former head coach of the George Mason University men’s basketball program.
-Host Chris Oliver, and Coach Dave Paulsen discuss ideas for preparing for a game.
+Dave Paulsen discussed ideas for preparing for a game.
 Game week, game day, practice, opponent scout, self-scout, and other ideas about coaching basketball, and running a basketball program, are discussed and shared to stimulate your thinking.

 “The game has to look like our practice and not their practice.” – Dave Paulsen